The 10 Poorest Cities In Montana For 2023

-The poorest places in Montana are Libby and Dillon for 2023 based on Saturday Night Science.
+The poorest places in Montana are Libby and Stevensville for 2024 based on Saturday Night Science.

 Like all states, Montana has certain places that are going on hard times.
 These Montana places have an above-average percentage of people living in poverty, out of work, or not making as much as they should be.